Western Mustang Band: Student leadership

 The band is composed of a student leadership team which is tasked with the logistics of the day-to-day operations of the band as well as securing future opportunities and functions for the band to participate in.
 The team is made entirely of band members, and is overseen by the director as well as the Western Athletics Department.

 Funding

 In 2015, the band held a successful student referendum securing a steady cash flow of 50 cents from the ancillary fees of every part-time and full-time student.
 That same year, the band received a donation from the Alumni Association's Legacy Committee primarily for new uniforms.
 The uniforms were introduced in 2017.
+In February 2021, Director Quinn Fleming advocated to the USC to have the fee increased from $0.50 to $2.00.

 In addition to external funding, band members also pay yearly fees to help offset costs of instrument repairs, uniform cleanings and repairs, busses for events, staff, new music, shoes and other clothing, and any equipment or field rentals.